 “Play is the work of a child” – Maria Montessori

 Does your child know how to explore new toys?
 Do they tend to do the same things repeatedly (ie. have only a few favourite toys/activities)?
 Or perhaps they move from one activity to another quickly.
-Do they play alone most of the time, or have difficulty initiating conversation with others?
-Do they have difficulty occupying their time, or problem-solving through challenges?

 What can we do?

-At Butterfly, we believe that play is a child’s work, and is essential for their growth and development.
+At Butterfly, we believe that play is a child’s “work”, and is essential for their growth and development.
 We look forward to offering your child new opportunities to play in the clinic with us, while educating you about the ‘why’ and ‘how’ of what we are doing to give your child new skills.
 We make therapy fun, so your child doesn’t realize how hard they’re working!
 We strive to track your child’s progress and celebrate successes along the way.